Sight and Sound: The Sight and Sound Poll of the Greatest Films of All Time

-In 1992, an additional poll of 101 directors took place, with Citizen Kane also receiving the most votes.
-It also received the most votes from directors in 2002.

 For the 2012 poll, Sight and Sound listened to decades of criticism about the lack of diversity of its poll participants and made a huge effort to invite a much wider variety of critics and filmmakers from around the world to participate, taking into account gender, ethnicity, race, geographical region, socioeconomic status, and other kinds of underrepresentation.
 The list of people polled for the critics' poll expanded significantly from 145 to 846 and also included programmers, curators, archivists, film historians and other academics for the first time.
 Following the change, Citizen Kane only received the second highest number of votes, with Vertigo receiving the most.
 The directors' poll also expanded from 108 to 358 directors and Tokyo Story received the most votes with Citizen Kane receiving the joint second-most together with 2001: A Space Odyssey.

 In 2022, the number of people polled for the critics' poll increased even further from 846 to 1,639 and Jeanne Dielman, 23 quai du Commerce, 1080 Bruxelles received the most votes, the first film to be directed by a woman to top the list.
 Vertigo received the second most and Citizen Kane third.
 Nearly 4,000 different films received at least one mention.
 2001: A Space Odyssey topped the directors' poll for the first time in 2022 with Citizen Kane in second place and Tokyo Story in joint fourth together with Jeanne Dielman.
 Among the directors that participated were Julie Dash, Barry Jenkins, Lynne Ramsay, Martin Scorsese and Apichatpong Weerasethakul.

-La Règle du Jeu (The Rules of the Game) appeared in the first seven of the magazine's decennial polls.
-Citizen Kane has appeared in the last seven.
+La Règle du Jeu (The Rules of the Game) appeared in the first seven of the magazine's decennial polls; Citizen Kane has appeared in the last seven.